foxlet/macOS-Simple-KVM/README.md

 `sudo ./USBmacOS.sh`

+Note: if you get an issue like ‘qemu-system-x86_64: -device vfio-pci,host=00:14.0,bus=port.1,multifunction=on: vfio error: 0000:00:14.0: group 4 is not viable
+Please ensure all devices within the iommu_group are bound to their vfio bus driver.’

+You need to unbind multiple groups: https://www.reddit.com/r/jailbreak/comments/dvolsy/comment/f7ei2tp

 # Plug in your iPhone/iPad/iPod and run the tool! checkm8 Apple!

 ## If you'd rather download the offical BaseSystem.dmg of macOS you can follow the original [macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM/blob/master/README.md) instructions for downloading and setup.